Concentration Advisor Steven Sloman (CLPS)

 James Dreier (Philosophy)

-Rose McDermott (International and Public Affairs, Political Science)
+Rose McDermott, Prerna Singh (International and Public Affairs, Political Science)

 The study of decision making covers descriptive questions like how people, institutions, and nations make judgments and decisions; normative questions about rationality, such as what constitutes the best judgments and decisions; and prescriptive questions, such as how the process of decision making can be improved to make actual decisions closer to optimal ones.
 By virtue of its broad interdisciplinary nature, the study of decision making covers work found in a variety of more traditional disciplines including psychology, cognitive science, economics, philosophy, computer science, and neuroscience.